-There are some substances which are toxic to humans but have no effect on bees.
-If bees get their nectar from flowers containing these substances, the resulting honey can be a toxic honey, or even psychoactive to humans.
-Among those flowers:
+There are some substances that are toxic to humans but have no effect on bees.
+If bees get their nectar from flowers containing these substances, the resulting honey can be a toxic honey, poisonous honey, with psychoactive effects on humans.

 -Datura plants in Mexico and Hungary